alicevision/meshroom-manual/README.md

 See [Project ToDo](https://github.com/natowi/meshroom_doc/projects/1) for details.
 Please do not fork at the moment, unless you would like to contribute.

-I am new to Restructured text and open to suggestions.
+I am new to ReStructuredText and open to suggestions.

 # How to contribute

--   make yourself familiar with Restructured Text and Sphinx
+-   make yourself familiar with ReStructuredText and Sphinx
 -   do not make any changes to the general structure (yet)
 -   open an Issue for questions